ImRaushanS/Rusii123/README.md

-- 👋 Hi, I’m @Rusii123 , but my certified name is Raushan Kumar
+- 👋 Hi, I’m @ImRaushanS , but my certified name is Raushan Kumar
 - 👀 I’m interested in Data science domain.
 - 🌱 I’m currently learning Data Science course by Almabetter
 - 💞️ I’m looking to collaborate on ...